Does Methadone Treatment Suppress Testosterone in Opioid Addicts?

 The research project, published in the journal Scientific Reports, collected data from 231 opioid addicts receiving methadone treatment in Ontario, as well as 783 people in the province who don’t use opioids.
-Scientists found that the men receiving methadone had about one-quarter of the testosterone level of men not using opioids.
-No changes were noted among women.
+Scientists found that the men receiving methadone had about one quarter of the testosterone level of men not using opioids.
+No changes were noted among the women.

-Low testosterone in men has side effects including mood swings, fatigue and erectile dysfunction.
-At Hamilton’s John Street Clinic, officials said that about 20 percent of men receiving methadone treatment need some sort of hormone replacement therapy.
+Low testosterone in men has side effects including mood swings, fatigue, and erectile dysfunction.
+At Hamilton’s John Street Clinic, officials said that about 20% of men receiving methadone treatment need some sort of hormone replacement therapy.
 And since opioids already deplete testosterone due to the way they work on the hypothalamus, many men already have depleted levels of testosterone before starting treatment.

-The very notable side effect leaves some health officials worried that men will be reluctant to receive treatment for their opioid addiction.
+This very notable side effect leaves some health officials worried that men will be reluctant to receive treatment for their opioid addictions.
 Dr. Zena Samaan, principal investigator of the study, noted that “doctors should ensure the patients are being prescribed the lowest dose of opioids including methadone for effective treatment to minimize testosterone suppression.
 It’s a conversation that should be happening.”